Van der Waals engineering of ultrafast carrier dynamics in magnetic heterostructures

 The extracted fluence dependence of $\tau_0$ and $\tau_1$ is shown in Fig.~\ref{fig4}(c).
 The growth rate of the population in the SL reaches a maximum of $\tau_0 = 0.35$~ps at a low fluence of 47~$\mu$J/cm$^2$, such that the population reaches its peak around $\Delta t = 0.80$~ps.
 This is substantially delayed compared to the peak being reached around $\Delta t = 0.40$~ps for $\tau_0 = 0.22$~ps at a high fluence of 323~$\mu$J/cm$^2$.
-As we are considering the population in an energy range immediately above $E_F$, the rise time is strongly affected by interlayer charge transfer from the excited carriers in the high lying state in the QL.
-For low fluence, the intralayer filling of states from the high lying state to near the Fermi level is more favourable than the interlayer charge transfer to the SL CB.
-Therefore the filling rate of the SL CB is slower for low excitation densities.
+As we are considering the population in an energy range immediately above $E_F$, the rise time is strongly affected by interlayer charge transfer from the excited carriers in the $\gamma$-state in the QL.
+For low fluence, the intralayer filling of states from $\gamma$- to $\beta$-bands is more favourable than the interlayer charge transfer to the SL CB.
+Therefore the filling rate of $\beta$-bands in the SL is slower for low excitation densities.
 For high excitation density, on the other hand, a large initial population is generated in the QL, thereby removing this bottleneck effect.
 For the QL termination, $\tau_0$ exhibits a less dramatic fluence-dependence and merely reflects the efficiency of intralayer interband scattering.

-Finally, the decay time $\tau_1$ provides information on electron-hole recombination mediated by energy transfer to phonons \cite{Sobota2013}.
-The relaxation dynamics extracted in Fig.~\ref{fig4}(c) are notably faster for QL than SL, suggesting that intralayer phonons play a dominant role in the scattering processes, in line with a substantially weakened out-of-plane interlayer vibrational interaction in the heterostructure \cite{Cho2022} in comparison to its non-magnetic counterpart Bi$_2$Te$_3$ \cite{Liang2017}.
-In all cases, the decay constant increases with applied fluence, indicating that the electron-phonon coupling becomes less efficient with a larger population of excited carriers.
+Finally, the decay time $\tau_1$ provides information on electron-hole recombination.
+By comparison to the related systems Bi$_2$Se$_3$ \cite{Sobota2013} and Bi$_2$Se$_x$Te$_{1-x}$ we infer that the relaxation is mediated by energy transfer to phonons.
+In particular, terahertz spectroscopy studies \cite{Li2018, Reinhoffer2020} show similar fluence-dependent behavior of $\tau_1$.
+The decay constant increases with applied fluence, indicating that the electron-phonon coupling becomes less efficient with a larger population of excited carriers.
 This trend can be explained by increased screening of the electron-phonon interaction by the photoinduced charge carriers \cite{Heid2017}.
+The relaxation dynamics extracted in Fig.~\ref{fig4}(c) are notably faster for QL than SL, suggesting that intralayer phonons play a dominant role in the scattering processes.
+Such behavior is in line with a substantially weakened c-axis interlayer vibrational interaction in the heterostructure \cite{Cho2022} in comparison to its non-magnetic counterpart Bi$_2$Te$_3$ \cite{Liang2017}.
+We note, however, that we cannot distinguish between the involvement of in-plane and out-of-plane intralayer vibrational modes in the scattering process.